Thinkersbluff/DGUS-Reloaded_for_CR6-DWIN-SET_Component/README.md

 * Reprint last job
 * Enable|Disable Runout Sensor
 * Printer halts and prompts for filament, if Runout Sensor is Enabled AND Filament is not detected

+NEW at v0.3.9:
+* New Z Offset calibration screen
+* LOAD|REMOVE default Bed Mesh profile feature added to the ABL screen.
+Also supports viewing other profiles, if loaded via CONSOLE
+* Enhanced Manual Leveling screen - also supports ABL users with ability to test/measure gaps at each corner + in center of bed
+* Able to see status of - and Enable|Disable - the Runout sensor while printing or paused.

 >> **CAUTION:** The automatic bed-leveling function provided with this version of the firmware ONLY works correctly if you also configure your printer.cfg to perform a 5x5 bed mesh.
 If you do not want to use a 5x5 mesh, do not use this ABL function.